matanad/mine-sweeper/README.md

 ## How to play 🕹️

-- Clone or download this repository
+- You can play the game online by clicking this link: https://matanad.github.io/mine-sweeper/
-- Open the index.html file in your browser
+- Or you can clone or download this repository and open the index.html file in your browser
 - Enjoy! 😊

 ## Credits 🙌